dchen327/pingmote/README.md

 # TODOs
 - Testing on Mac (current issue: pynput permissions and ctrl/alt detection broken, GUI seems fine on Python 3.9)
-- Testing on Windows (current issue: pynput being inconsistent, might be because of threading and GUI conflicts)
 - Better ordering of emotes (categorization, etc.)
 - Simplify the process for adding new emotes
 - Gif resizing? (idk PIL isn't very good for this)